 Disadvantages of WordPress

 However, it isn’t all sunshine and rainbows.
-WordPress has a learning curve that can trip up newbies if you are in your young hours figuring out all the options,
+WordPress has a learning curve that can trip up newbies if you are in your early hours figuring out all the options,

 In addition, if you are not a tech-savvy ally, costs can add up.
 While WordPress is free, you must pay for hosting and premium themes.
 This could lead to monthly expenses between $10 and over $100, depending on what you want.

-The maintenance aspect can also be a pain.
-You’ll need to regularly update plugins and themes to keep everything running smoothly, which adds to the workload.
+The maintenance aspect can also be a plugin; you’ll need to regularly update plugins and themes to keep everything running smoothly, which adds to the workload.

 Auto PageRank can help monitor these changes, alerting you to what needs attention.
 This makes it easier to maintain and fine-tune your website.